nicholastan2810/nicholas_tan2810/README.md

 <!-- Add your details -->

-I am __Kumar Vishwesh__, a seasoned data scientist with ~7 years of progressive experience in artificial intelligence.
-I have contributed as an AI product developer (R&D unit) and been AI consultant for top-notch clients in their AI journey.
-I am involved in comprehensive development, design & analysis of AI algorithms to build analytical solutions, while facilitating and leading data science teams.
+I am __Nicholas Tan__, a business focused and passion driven Investment Professional with >8 years of progressive experience in fundraising and startup valuation, management, sales, and operations within Banking & Finance and FinTech / PropTech Industry.
+Forte lies in evaluating building investor relations & strategic partnerships, pivoting business strategy and leading cross-functional teams while innovating and implementing fundamental improvements in scaling operational processes and underlying profitability.

 <!-- Add link to the sections -->